iamdudeman/node-user-input-cli/README.md

 * unit tests
 * documentation
 * finish implementation
-* logic to prevent reuse of ConsoleAction ids

 ## maybes
 * logic to show in help text the params to pass in?